-We are also seeking local sponsorships to cover project expenses.
+We are seeking local sponsorships to cover project expenses.
 Organizations, businesses or individuals interested in sponsoring the project are encouraged to contact Joan Soltwisch or Tammi Janel.

 This project is supported, in part, by an Illinois EPA Section 319 grant for the Aux Sable Creek Watershed.
 It is also partially supported by the Community Foundation of Grundy County.
 The Conservation Foundation, a local not-for-profit 501c3 organization who’s mission is to preserve land and protect streams is the fiscal agent for the watershed organizations involved in this project.